 Scope of the guidelines

-Our intention is to present an updated statement to guide clinicians who are managing patients in primary or secondary medical care.
-There have been three sets of guidelines for the treatment of insomnia since the previous BAP consensus (Riemann et al., 2017; Sateia et al., 2017) Qaseem et al 2016.
-The first covers adults with insomnia and includes insomnia comorbid with other disorders such as depression; the second covers primary insomnia without comorbidity; the third covers all adults with chronic insomnia disorder.
-These were discussed by the expert group and some elements where appropriate incorporated in the present consensus.
+Our intention is to provide an updated statement to guide clinicians who manage patients in primary or secondary medical care.
+There have been three sets of guidelines for the treatment of insomnia since the previous BAP consensus (Riemann et al., 2017; Sateia et al., 2017); Qaseem et al 2016.
+The first concerns adults with insomnia and includes insomnia comorbid with other disorders such as depression; the second addresses primary insomnia without comorbidity; the third covers all adults with chronic insomnia disorder.
+These were discussed by the expert group and where appropriate some elements were incorporated in the present consensus.

 Since the publication of the 2010 BAP guideline there has been an important shift in thinking about the diagnosis and classification of insomnia.
-The historical perspective, that insomnia could be either primary or secondary, is no longer regarded as valid or evidence-based.
-Rather, the expanding literature has led the American Psychiatric Association (DSM-5) and the American Academy of Sleep Medicine (ICSD-3) to recommend that chronic insomnia disorder (APA) should be considered as a disorder in its own right.
+The historical perspective that insomnia could be either ‘primary’ or ‘secondary’, is no longer regarded as valid or evidence-based.
+Rather, the expanding literature has led the American Psychiatric Association, APA (DSM-5) and the American Academy of Sleep Medicine (ICSD-3) to recommend that chronic insomnia disorder (APA) should be considered as a disorder in its own right.

-This means that insomnia disorder should be diagnosed whenever insomnia diagnostic criteria are met, irrespective of any concurrent physical disorder or mental disorder; and importantly, also irrespective of any concurrent other sleep disorder.
+This means that insomnia disorder should be diagnosed whenever insomnia diagnostic criteria are met, irrespective of any concurrent physical disorder or mental disorder; and importantly, also irrespective of any other concurrent sleep disorder.
 It is anticipated that ICD-11 will reflect the same conclusions when it is presented at the World Health Assembly for adoption by Member States in 2019.

 The complex relationship between insomnia and psychiatric disorders has been the subject of much recent research.
-It is increasingly recognized that sleep plays a central role in the regulation of emotion processing and in emotional regulation (Tempesta et al, 2018; Palmer & Alfano, 2017).
-Therefore it may be unsurprising that there appears to be a bidirectional relationship between insomnia and mental disorder (Harvey & Buysse, 2017).
-There is considerable evidence that pre-existing insomnia confers risk for the development of or relapse into depression (Baglioni et al, 2011).
+It is increasingly recognized that sleep plays a central role in the regulation of emotion and emotion processing (Tempesta et al, 2018; Palmer & Alfano, 2017).
+Therefore, it is not surprising to see a bidirectional relationship between insomnia and mental disorder (Harvey & Buysse, 2017).
+There is considerable evidence that pre-existing insomnia confers risk for the development of (or relapse into) depression (Baglioni et al, 2011).
 This makes it all the more important to consider the time-course of how insomnia and other psychiatric symptoms develop and resolve (Sánchez-Ortuño & Edinger, 2012).

-Insomnia often starts with a specific problem, for example a stressful life event such as the loss of a job or change to a more demanding one, or through something that changes sleep patterns such as the birth of a child or starting shift work.
+Insomnia often starts with a specific problem, for example a stressful life event such as the loss of a job or change to a more demanding one; or through something that changes sleep patterns, such as the birth of a child or starting shift work.
 In some people this acute insomnia persists into a chronic state.
-Factors involved in the persistence of insomnia are not fully established, but include anxiety about sleep, maladaptive sleep habits and the possibility of an underlying vulnerability in sleep regulating mechanisms.
+Factors involved in the persistence of insomnia are not fully established, but include anxiety about sleep, maladaptive sleep habits and the possibility of an underlying vulnerability in sleep- regulating mechanisms.
 Persistence of the precipitating stressor can also contribute.
 Some cases of insomnia are precipitated by, or co-morbid with, other psychiatric disorders especially anxiety and depression or by physical illness such as cancer or arthritis.